 This week I thought a lot about Temperance and what it really means to exercise it.
 My conclusion was that Temperance is paramount to a balanced life because without employing it we cannot begin to master any of the other virtues necessary for success.

-sustain any virtue without the ability to control the self in the presence of desire?
+How can one sustain any virtue without the ability to control the self in the presence of desire?
 Metaphorically, eating to dullness and drinking to elevation symbolize indulging in desires to a point at which doing so has rendered us less effective individuals.
 This is why maintaining our appetites within the bounds of reason is essential to moving forward in our quest to master ourselves and increase our quality of life.

 Can the man who has eaten three boxes of cookies and a quart of ice cream get up and have the energy he needs to accomplish his tasks?
 Can he who has consumed an excess of alcohol be trusted to make the right decisions for himself and his family in a time of crisis?
 Similarly, when we cannot control our actions in the face of temptation we cannot expect ourselves to perform at our peak levels or think clearly enough to make the right choices when it counts.